akarcode/MultiMatteTamer/README.md

 - **Collect** will make use of all RGB slots and not sequential.
 - **Selected** will only list the selected objects in your scene.
 - **Elements** this will create the render elements based on your selection.
 If **Collect** is checked the elements will be created accordingly.
-- Double clicking inside a Cell will select either the same OID's, all items within a Layer or all related Names that end with a Number (*###).
+- Double clicking inside a Cell will select either the same OID's, all items within a Layer or all related Names that end with a Number (\d+$).

 ### Requirements